percona/tokudb-docs/source/variables.rst

 ``tokudb_log_dir``

   This variable specifies the directory where the TokuDB log files are stored.
 The default location is the MySQL data directory.
 Configuring a separate log directory is somewhat involved.
-Please contact Tokutek support for more details.
+Please contact Percona support for more details.

 .. _tokudb-tmp-dir: